nihalnclt/katform/README.md

+# katform
-# open soruce form builder
+katform is an opensource form builder